COVID-19 ESSENTIAL INFO

 - Face coverings are required in all indoor locations that are open to the public, as well as at farmers’ markets.
 Masking is encouraged in outdoor areas where physical distancing is not possible.
 For information about face covering requirements visit Hastings Prince Edward Public Health.

 - Avoid crowded areas

 - Maintain a distance of 2 metres/6 feet from those around you

 - Hastings Prince Edward Public Health is asking visitors to the region to visit their Digital Guestbook to assist with contact tracing.

-- When dine-in is permitted, the Province has ordered restaurants, bars and tour boat operators to take names/contact info of all clients.
+- The Province has mandated that restaurants, bars and tour boat operators take names/contact info of at least one member of each party.
 Please cooperate with businesses as they fulfill this public health directive.

 - Wash your hands and/or use hand sanitizer at every opportunity.